 There are 32 dry states: Alabama, Alaska, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Mississippi, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Rhode Island, South Dakota, Tennessee, Texas, Vermont, Washington, West Virginia and Wisconsin.

-A dry state is a state in which the manufacturing, distribution, importation and sale of alcohol is illegal or very restricted.
+A dry state is a state where the manufacturing, distribution, importation, and sale of alcohol is illegal or very restricted.
 While no state in the United States is completely dry today, dry counties within the states still exist.

-Prior to the 1920 prohibition, the United States passed laws that allowed a county or township the option to be dry.
+Before the 1920 prohibition, the United States passed laws that allowed a county or township the option to be dry.
 Maine was the first state to implement a statewide law prohibiting the production and sale of alcohol in 1851.
-Delaware, Ohio, Illinois, Rhode Island, Minnesota, Massachusetts followed by passing their own prohibition laws, and by 1913, nine states had statewide prohibition and 31 others had local option laws.
+Delaware, Ohio, Illinois, Rhode Island, Minnesota, and Massachusetts followed, bypassing their prohibition laws, and by 1913, nine states had statewide prohibition, and 31 others had local option laws.

 Some of the 33 states that permit localities to go dry have specific statewide circumstances.
 Arkansas has 34 dry counties out of its 75, and all alcohol sales are prohibited on Sundays.
 New Mexico is wet by default but is dry on Sundays until noon.
+Laws prohibiting alcohol sales on Sundays are called blue laws.
 Kansas, Mississippi, and Tennessee are dry states by default, and counties must specifically authorize the sale of alcohol.

 The 33 states that allow localities to go dry are: